-The simple answer is the owner of the dog, but there may be extenuating circumstances that may cause the responsibility to fall on other parties instead of or in addition to the owner of the dog.
+When a dog hurts someone, the owner may be held liable for the damages caused.
 According to the Centers for Disease Control (CDC), more than 4.7 million people are bitten or attacked by dogs each year, usually children.
 Dog owners have a legal responsibility to prevent their pets from hurting people or damaging property.
-Therefore, when a dog hurts someone, the owner may have to reimburse the victim for medical expenses, time lost at work, and pain and suffering.
+Therefore, when a dog bites someone, the owner may have to reimburse the victim for medical expenses, time lost at work, and pain and suffering.

 Dog owner's liability insurance (usually a homeowners or renters policy) can cover the cost, even if the injury occurs outside the owner's property.Most states limit strict liability to dogs, but Alabama, Georgia, Hawaii and Illinois extend liability to other animals.
 Most states enforce strict liability for all types of injuries or property damage, while others limit it to dog bites only (about eight states only cover dog bites).
 The Places Included column is significant because some states exclude bites that occur on the dog owner's property.
 Many states have enacted dog bite laws that create a form of strict liability for dog bites.

 Strict liability means that the defendant is liable if a certain event occurs, regardless of whether the defendant could have done anything to prevent the event.The first thing we need to consider in a dog bite case on your property is the responsibility of the premises.
 When a person enters your property, they have a reasonable expectation that they will not be injured.
 This is known as the standard of care.
 A landlord owes a certain level of care to anyone on his property.